ConorHuh/wfp-lmr-capstone/docs/LOCAL_OFFLINE.md

 **Storage and serving are fully local; ingest still reaches out to the public internet** (Microsoft Planetary Computer, NASA Earthdata, Copernicus CDS, UCSB CHIRPS) for raw remote-sensing data — same as a real customer deploy.
+The data sources outside Planetary Computer were necessary for static datasets and two layers not available in PC.
+All of these data sources are free.
+NASA Earthdata and Copernicus CDS require registration.
 This branch is **deliberately divergent from `main`**.
 It points buckets at `lmr-data-cogs-local`, prunes datasets to the model's actual feature dependencies, downsamples a couple of static layers to fit in 8 GB RAM, and